Best Case Interview Books: 18 Books Ranked (2026)

 What makes it great:

-A complete math review: From basic arithmetic to more complex algebra, finance formulas, and statistics.
-You'll cover addition, subtraction, multiplication, division, percentages, percent change, compound annual growth rates, ROI calculations, breakeven analysis, and more.
+- A complete math review: from basic arithmetic to algebra, finance formulas, and statistics, covering percentages, percent change, compound annual growth rates, ROI calculations, breakeven analysis, and more

-• Every formula you'll need: The book compiles all the math formulas relevant to case interviews in one place, including some unexpected ones that give you an edge
+- Every formula you'll need: all the math formulas relevant to case interviews compiled in one place, including some unexpected ones that give you an edge

-• 190+ realistic practice problems: Each problem comes with detailed solutions that walk you through the thinking process, not just the answer.
-You can focus on specific problem types that give you trouble
+- 190+ realistic practice problems: each problem comes with a detailed solution that walks you through the thinking process, not just the answer

 What could be better:

 Just like Interview Math by Lewis Lin, this book focuses purely on calculations.
-It doesn't cover how to use business judgment to interpret your answers or what to do with the numbers once you've calculated them.
-You'll want to supplement this with other resources that teach the qualitative side of case interviews.
+It doesn't cover how to use business judgment to interpret your answers, so you'll want to supplement it with resources that teach the qualitative side of cases.

 Best for: Candidates with non-quantitative backgrounds, career switchers who haven't done math in years, or anyone who freezes up when numbers appear in a case.
-If math is your weakness, this book will give you the confidence to handle even the most difficult quantitative problems.
+If math is your weakness, work through these math drills until calculations feel automatic.

 #5: Case Interview Business Essentials (Taylor Warfield)